-First off, it has to be said that, at time of writing, there is a lot of hyperbole regarding AI technologies and their impact in the value chain.
+First off, it has to be said that, at the time of writing, there is a lot of hyperbole regarding AI technologies and their impact on the value chain.
 A lot of what is being talked about is either projection, prototypes, or concerns projects that have a so far rather limited scope.
 The hype machine is in full flow as companies looking to leverage AI technologies look to raise funding and maximize interest.

 This is not helped by a media that is fully buying into the more fanciful elements of the AI story.
 Sometimes these showcase legitimate concerns as well as rattling the funding tip jar, such as the story headlined ‘New AI fake text generator may be too dangerous to release, say creators’, which highlighted the problems of text-based deep fakes.
-On the whole though, there is a depressing willingness to buy into the trope of the inanimate becoming animate and leading to disaster, which is a cultural artefact you can trace from Talmudic stories of golems, through Frankenstein, and on to the Terminator movies and SkyNet; a point which the same newspaper as the previous link adroitly made a few months earlier in a piece titled 'The discourse is unhinged': how the media gets AI alarmingly wrong’.
+On the whole, though, there is a depressing willingness to buy into the trope of the inanimate becoming animate and leading to disaster, which is a cultural artifact you can trace from Talmudic stories of golems, through Frankenstein, and on to the Terminator movies and SkyNet; a point which the same newspaper as the previous link adroitly made a few months earlier in a piece titled 'The discourse is unhinged': how the media gets AI alarmingly wrong’.

 Indeed, in its introduction to a gated report examining the hype cycle in relation to AI, analyst Gartner wrote: “AI is almost a definition of hype.
 Yet, it is still early: New ideas will surface and some current ideas will not live up to expectations.”
 Away from there alarmist mainstream headlines the AI-based technologies it sees as currently sliding into the Trough of Disillusionment (see here for an explanation of the Hype Cycle phases) include such high-profile cases as Computer Vision, Autonomous Vehicles, Commercial Drones, and Augmented Reality.